Louis Farrakhan: Family

-Farrakhan has been married to Khadijah Farrakhan since 1953.
-He is the father of nine children and the grandfather of basketball player Mustapha Farrakhan Jr. Farrakhan's eldest son, Louis Farrakhan Jr., died on June 2, 2018.
+Farrakhan was married to Khadijah Farrakhan from 1953 until her death on June 27, 2026.
+He is the father of nine children and the grandfather of basketball player Mustapha Farrakhan Jr. Farrakhan's eldest son, Louis Jr., died on June 2, 2018; his second eldest son, Joshua, died on November 18, 2023; and the death of his eldest daughter, Betsy Jean, was announced on September 19, 2026.

 Health

 Farrakhan announced that he was seriously ill in a letter on September 11, 2006.
 The letter was directed to his staff, the Nation of Islam members, and supporters.
 The letter, published in The Final Call newspaper, said that doctors in Cuba had discovered a peptic ulcer.
 According to the letter, Farrakhan lost 35 pounds (16 kg) due to subsequent infections, and he urged the Nation of Islam leadership to carry on while he recovered.

 Farrakhan was released from his five-week hospital stay on January 28, 2007, after major abdominal surgery.
 The operation was performed to correct damage caused by side effects of a radioactive "seed" implantation procedure that he received years earlier to successfully treat prostate cancer.

 Following his hospital stay, Farrakhan released a "Message of Appreciation" to supporters and well-wishers and weeks later delivered the keynote address at the Nation of Islam's annual convention in Detroit.

 In December 2013, Farrakhan announced that he had not appeared publicly for two months because he had suffered a heart attack in October.